foxdonut/adventures-reactive-web-dev/client-elm/README.md

 ## Externalizing the TodoForm

-For the purposes of this example, let's consider that the `TodoForm` is an external JavaScript component.
+For the purposes of this example, let's consider the scenario where the `TodoForm` is an external JavaScript component.
 The rest of the application remains in Elm:

 <img src="images/todomain_3.png"/>

-Remember that the `TodoForm` listens to the `TodoList`'s _edit_ so that the form gets populated when the users clicks on an _Edit_ button.
+Remember that the `TodoForm` listens to the `TodoList`'s _edit_ signal so that the form gets populated when the users clicks on an _Edit_ button.
 That will need to be a signal from Elm to external JavaScript.
 Going the other way, the `TodoForm` notifies listeners when a todo is _saved_.
 Once we connect the signal from external JavaScript into Elm, we'll need to hook it up to the `TodoList` and the `TodoSummary` so that they can update themselves.

+## Rendering a Container Element

 Whereas before, the view for `TodoManager` was the combination of the `TodoList`, `TodoForm`, and `TodoSummary` views: